rom1504/clip-retrieval/README.md

 ### Query by image

-Captioned images can be searched via local path or url of an image.
+You can also find captioned images similar to the image you provide.
+Images can be passed via local path or url.

 ```python
 cat_results = client.query(image="cat.jpg")